 It is awaiting its moment.

 And planetary events have suddenly seemed to prove it right, even if its spread, for now, remains confidential.

 It also knows it would lose its soul to try to measure up to any other linguistic competition for hegemony and power....”

 Morice Benin, November 7, 2001.

-Click on the album in order to listen to it or download it.
+Click on his albums to listen to or download them.